Lincoln-Cybernetics/Cellular-Explorer/README.md

 Strobe cell:  Remains inactive for a length of time set by its maturity option, and then becomes active for one generation.

+Total Cell:  Adds the states of its neighbors.

+Average Cell:  Totals the states of its neighbors, then divides by the size of its neighborhood.